jquelin/dvg-randomizer/README.md

 dvg-randomizer - gui to randomize your squadron for DVG Air Leader games

-# VERSION

-This is version 1.2.0 of dvg-randomizer.

 # DESCRIPTION

 Dan Verssen Games (DVG) publishes awesome boardgames putting you in